 Have a food allergy?
-With Celiac in our family, we understand this isn’t simple in every day situations.
-Simply put – DCL is the exception with catering to food allergies.
+With Celiac in our family, we understand this isn’t simple in everyday situations.
+Simply put – DCL is the exception of catering to food allergies.
 Not only do their high standards allow you to ease your mind with cross-contamination, but they have allergy-friendly food that actually tastes good!
 When booking your cruise, add your food allergy to your reservation and let the DCL handle it from there.
 Tip –if eating from the buffet, let a Cast Member know you have an allergy.
 They will bring out a special plate of food that doesn’t have a risk of being cross-contaminated.

 11 – Gratuities

-Lastly, but most important – gratuity should be on the forefront of your mind.
+Lastly, but most important – gratuity should be at the forefront of your mind.
 Whether it be your bartender at the lounge, a Cast Member delivering your room service food, or the servers that stay with you through your whole cruise… provide the gratuity you would personally hope to receive.
-18% is standard but see if you can budget to go above that when exceptional service is provided.
+18% is standard, but see if you can budget to go above that when exceptional service is provided.

 An 18% gratuity is automatically applied to drink purchases at lounges and dining rooms.
 Tips for your dining room attendants are given on the last night using envelopes that will be placed in your stateroom.
 Simply place your gratuity in the appropriate envelopes and bring them with you to dinner.
 You may want to plan on having cash for this ahead of time.
 Standard tip amounts are $4 per night for your server, $3 per night for your assistant server, and $1 for the head waiter.
 When ordering room service, $1-2 per person on the order is appropriate.

-Many of these Cast Members are far from home and they work incredibly hard to make sure your experience is amazing.
+Many of these Cast Members are far from home, and they work incredibly hard to make sure your experience is amazing.
 Go ahead and return a little dose of magic back their way!

 Now, let’s eat!